Apollo 11 astronaut Michael Collins returns to launch pad to mark 50 years

 Published Tuesday, July 16, 2019 4:23AM EDT

+Collins had the spotlight to himself this time -- Armstrong has been gone for seven years and Aldrin cancelled.
+Collins said he wished his two moonwalking colleagues could have shared the moment at Kennedy Space Center's Launch Complex 39A, the departure point for humanity's first moon landing.

+"Wonderful feeling to be back," the 88-year-old command module pilot said on NASA TV.
+"There's a difference this time.
+I want to turn and ask Neil a question and maybe tell Buzz Aldrin something, and of course, I'm here by myself."

-At NASA's invitation, Michael Collins spent the golden anniversary Tuesday morning at Kennedy Space Center's Launch Complex 39A in Florida.
-He marked the precise moment -- 9:32 a.m. on July 16, 1969 -- that their Saturn V rocket departed on humanity's first moon landing.
-Buzz Aldrin was an unexplained no-show.
-Mission commander Neil Armstrong -- who took the first lunar footsteps -- died in 2012.
+At NASA's invitation, Collins marked the precise moment -- 9:32 a.m. on July 16, 1969 -- that the Saturn V rocket blasted off.
+He was seated at the base of the pad alongside Kennedy's director, Robert Cabana, a former space shuttle commander.

-Collins says he wishes Aldrin and Armstrong could have shared the moment Tuesday at the pad.
-The 88-year-old astronaut was interviewed live on NASA TV.

-The spacesuit that Apollo 11's Neil Armstrong wore for that one small step on the moon is back on display in mint condition.
+Another spectator, Karin Wise, of Jonesboro, Georgia, was 19 during Apollo 11 and recalled being glued to TV coverage.

+"So, to bring my grandchildren here for the 50 anniversary, was so special," she said.
+"I hope they're around for the 100th anniversary.

-The 76-pound suit had been out of view and needed to be rehabbed before it was put on display Tuesday at the Air and Space Museum in Washington.
-On hand for the unveiling were Vice-President Mike Pence, NASA chief Jim Bridenstine and Armstrong's son, Rick.
+At the Smithsonian's Air and Space Museum in Washington, the spacesuit that Armstrong wore went back on display in mint condition, complete with lunar dust left on the suit's knees, thighs and elbows.
+On hand for the unveiling were Vice-President Mike Pence, NASA Administrator Jim Bridenstine and Armstrong's older son, Rick.
+Armstrong died in 2012.

 Calling Armstrong a hero, Pence said "the American people express their gratitude by preserving this symbol of courage."